5 min read

-Weather and supply chain issues have delayed the manifestation of the optimism, but 4Q17 earnings season confirmed that 2018 will be a good year.
+Weather and supply chain issues have delayed the manifestation of the optimism, but the 4Q17 earnings season confirmed that 2018 would be a good year.

 Oilfield service companies are the headcount-intensive and capital-intensive businesses that do the heavy lifting of getting oil out of the ground and into pipelines.

-We keep up with the latest public commentary from oilfield service executives by monitoring earnings call transcripts in AlphaSense, that provides conference call recaps in near real time.
+We keep up with the latest public commentary from oilfield service executives by monitoring earnings call transcripts in AlphaSense, which provides conference call recaps in near real-time.